bford26/bford26.github.io/index.md

 toc: false
 ---

-Welcome to my personal website!
  Here you can learn about my interests, goals, and background in physics and electrical engineering.
 Navigate to the projects page to see fun side projects I have done in my free time, or look at the recent posts to see what I have been doing lately.

 <!-- # Research Summary
 During my first summer at UTK, in 2018, I had my first internship through the DOE program, SULI at Oak Ridge National Laboratory (ORNL).
 At ORNL, I worked in the Energy and Transportation Science Division.
 My internship was based around a(n) mechanical/industrial engineering perspective.
 My main project there was based on research for Electro-technologies that could replace fuel-fired process heating.
 However, I was also working with my group on two other projects involving smart manufacturing and industrial remanufacturing.